IanLee1521/IanLee1521.github.io/_pages/resume.md

 _November 2018 - Present_

+* Provides high quality software engineering guidance and delivery, specializing in automation of complex tasks in high complexity environments.
 * Provides cyber security consulting services for businesses and individuals looking to get ahead of the next cyber threat.
 * Offers penetration testing and vulnerability assessments, analyzing networks for opportunities a hacker would use to gain access to important or sensitive data on your network.
 * Serves as a Subject Matter Expert in a variety of cybersecurity areas as a 1099 contractor, including: vulnerability assessments, internal penetration tests, and training course development & review.